sidoh/esp8266_milight_hub/README.md

 2. This project exposes a nice REST API to control your bulbs.
 3. You can secure the ESP8266 with a username/password, which is more than you can say for the Milight gateway!
 (The 2.4 GHz protocol is still totally insecure, so this doesn't accomplish much :).
 4. Official hubs connect to remote servers to enable WAN access, and this behavior is not disableable.
+5. This project is capable of passively listening for Milight packets sent from other devices (like remotes).
+It can publish data from intercepted packets to MQTT.
+This could, for example, allow the use of Milight remotes while keeping your home automation platform's state in sync.
+See the MQTT section for more detail.

 ## Supported bulbs